MiladKetabGhale/Credit_Card_Fraud_Detection_System/README.md

 # Fraud Detection System Using Machine Learning and AWS

 ## Overview
-This project builds a fully automated, cloud-deployable fraud detection system that handles extreme class imbalance using advanced resampling techniques, implements logging and monitoring through MLFlow integrated with automated hpyerparameter tuning using Optuna.
+This project builds a fully automated, cloud-deployable fraud detection system that handles extreme class imbalance using advanced resampling techniques, implements logging and monitoring through MLFlow integrated with automated hyperparameter tuning using Optuna.
 It deploys the trained model on AWS using a production-grade, idempotent infrastructure scripts.

 ## Project Features
 - **Data Preprocessing with PySpark**: Scales, normalizes, and transforms the dataset before training.